Susan Dorey Designs Software & Websites

 - A description of techniques I find invaluable in setting up a new computer, especially formatting the

 Start Menu and Windows Explorer.
-8 pages.

 - Useful Microsoft Word Techniques